jsrocks123/worldbank_playwright/README.md

 ## 🏃‍♂️ Execution / Usage

-To run worldbank-playwright, fire up a terminal window and run the following command:
+To run playwright-python-example, fire up a terminal window and run the following command:

 ```sh
 $ pytest -v